rohan3004/Evaluator-System/README.md

-# Evaluator-System
+# 🎓 Evaluator-System

-The aim of the project is to store the student CA details and it should be able to compute the marks, update, search and delete those details.
+• The project aims to store student examination marks details and perform operations such as computation 🧮, updating 🔄, searching 🔍, and deletion 🗑️ of these details.
+It utilizes file operations for storing student data. 📝

+• A unique feature of this project is its ability to generate random student IDs using the current time as the seed ⏰.

+## 🛠️ Tech stack:
+- 💻 C
+- 📂 File Handling
+- 🌳 Git